Nonvalvular atrial fibrillation: Get the facts

 Medication that may be prescribed to people with nonvalvular A-fib include:

-- blood-thinning medication, such as warfarin to prevent blood clots and the risk of stroke
+- blood-thinning medication to prevent blood clots and the risk of stroke

 - medication for rate control, such as beta-blockers

 - medication to restore a normal heart rhythm, such as amiodarone

 Novel oral anticoagulants (NOACs are the preferred type of medication for treating A-fib.

 Taking heart medication as prescribed is one of the most important things a person can do to ensure continuing health.
 However, there can be side effects, and some medication may work better if a certain diet is followed.